jpritikin/coach/content/docs/me/psychoactive/_index.md

 [^nichols2023]: Nichols, D. E., Nichols, C. D., & Hendricks, P. S. (2022).
 Proposed Consensus Statement on Defining Psychedelic Drugs. *Psychedelic Medicine.* https://doi.org/10.1089/psymed.2022.0008

 [^healy2021]: Healy, C. J. (2021).
 The acute effects of classic psychedelics on memory in humans. *Psychopharmacology, 238*, 639-653.

+[^cheetah]: The potential adverse events are similar to what you might get with a [meditation session gone wrong](https://www.cheetahhouse.org/symptoms), but worse.